-Combine that with a revised annual incidence rate of 23,000 and the very well known fact that NETs is a highly prevalent disease, it must be mathematically impossible for the figure not to be above the USA rare threshold of 200,000 in 2017.
+Combine with a revised annual incidence rate of 23,000 and the very well-known fact that NETs are a highly prevalent disease, it must be mathematically impossible for the figure not to be above the USA rare threshold of 200,000 in 2017.
 As you can see from the graph below, the incidence rate for NETs continues to outstrip the incidence rate for all malignant neoplasms (another word for tumour).
 Amazingly, the report authors even state “…….. it is likely that we have underestimated their true incidence and prevalence”.

 Let’s do the Math